wballard/starphleet/index.md

   $ starphleet info ec2
   ```

-1. Navigate in your web browser to `http://<ip_address>/echo`, where `<ip_address>` can be any of those returned in the previous step, in order to verify the deployment completed successfully.
+1. Navigate in your web browser to `http://<ip_address>/echa/helloo`, where `<ip_address>` can be any of those returned in the previous step, in order to verify the deployment completed successfully.

 ## All Running?
 Once you are up and running, look in your forked headquarters repository at `echo/orders`.
 The contents of the orders directory are all that is required to get a web service automatically deploying on the virtualized instances:

 * `export PORT=3000` to know on what port your service runs.
 This port is mapped, by Starphleet, back to `http://<hostname>/echo` (on port 80).
 * `autodeploy https://github.com/wballard/echo.git` to know what to deploy.
-Starphleet will automatically deploy your Ruby, Python, Node, and static NGNIX projects (see [buildpacks](#buildbpacks))
+Starphleet will automatically deploy your Ruby, Python, Node, and static NGNIX projects (see [buildpacks](#buildbpacks)).

-Ordering up your own services is just as easy as adding a new directory and creating the `orders` file.
+Order-ing up your own service is just as easy as adding a new directory and creating the `orders` file.
 Add.
 Commit.
 Push.
 Magic.
-Your service will be available , any time that referenced git repo is updated, it will be redeployed to every ship watching your headquarters.
+Your service will be available, any time that referenced git repo is updated, it will be redeployed to every ship watching your headquarters.